noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 8/6/2023 02:35 as usual this moron of Francesca, that is so moron that has become a terrorist ( to be a terrorist you've got to one of the most stupid person that could exist because obviously human kind is wonderful ), apply the torture of "sleep deprivation".
 Her military and church related surname had to be condemned with various "jail for life".

 - 12/6/2023 04:16 sleep deprivation, sexual harrassment, torture.
-Always Durand.
+Always Francesca.
 Next she saying that I've got to masturbate myself.

 - 16/6/2023 21:44 days that I don't write but obviously nothing has change.
 Francesca try to justify her torture, a crime against humanity, with the fact that I call her in my silent exploitation cell transmitted by broadcast FM radiators in the catalan human trade system, "fucking shit of noble".
 Francesca there is no justification to torture a citizen.